Pidilite Industries

 Pidilite Industries Limited is an Indian adhesives manufacturing company based in Andheri (East), Mumbai.
-The company is the dominant and leading adhesives company in India.
-Pidilite also manufactures products across verticals such as art materials and stationery; food and fabric care; car products, adhesives, and sealants; and speciality industrial products like adhesives, pigments; textile resins, leather chemicals, and construction chemicals.
+The company is the leading adhesives manufacturer in India.
+Pidilite also manufactures products in verticals such as art materials and stationery; food and fabric care; car products, adhesives, and sealants; and speciality industrial products like adhesives, pigments; textile resins, leather chemicals, and construction chemicals.

 Pidilite markets the Fevicol range of adhesives.
-Its other brands are FeviKwik, Dr. Fixit, Roff, Cyclo, Ranipal, Hobby Ideas, M-seal, and Acron.
-It also markets and manufactures WD-40 in India.
+Its other brands are FeviKwik, FeviGum, Fevicryl, Dr. Fixit, D-klog, Roff, Cyclo, Ranipal, Hobby Ideas, M-seal, and Acron.
+Pidilite has launched Dr.Fixit Heatshield, a heat-reducing exterior coating that is developed by R&D team in India & Singapore.

 The company has manufacturing facilities across India including in Mahad (Maharashtra), Vapi (Gujarat), Baddi and Kala Amb (both in Himachal Pradesh).
-In 2022, Pidilite Industries partnered with 100x.VC.

 History

 The company was founded in 1959.

 In 2015, Pidilite acquired a 70% majority stake in Nina Waterproofing Systems for ₹100 crore.

+In 2016, Pidilite formed a joint venture with Industria Chimica Adriatica Spa (ICA), an Italian company.
+The joint venture is named ICA Pidilite.

 In 2018, Pidilite acquired a 70% stake in CIPY Polyurethanes for ₹96 crore.

 In 2020, Pidilite acquired Huntsman Corporation's Indian subsidiary for ₹2100 crore to strengthen their retail adhesives and sealants portfolio.

+In 2022, Pidilite Industries partnered with 100x.VC.

+In 2023, Pidilite Industries formed two joint ventures: Pidilite Litokol with Litokol, an Italian company, and Tenax Pidilite with Tenax, also an Italian company.
+As part of the joint venture agreements, both Litokol and Tenax transferred technology to Pidilite.
+In 2024, ICA Pidilite signed an agreement to license certain ultraviolet technologies from ICA.